 Board of Trustees

-HOME > Our School > Board of Trustees
+HOME > Board of Trustees

 The role of the Board of Trustees is to determine and oversee policies that support the mission of the school and to ensure the school’s fiscal stability.
 This includes the hiring and evaluation of the Head of School, appointing standing and ad hoc committees, overseeing the lease and facility use, fundraising, and strategic planning.
 Equally important, Board members serve as ambassadors for the school community.